theblackcat102/theblackcat102.github.io/_posts/2022-10-09-noob-reading-cpu-architecture-2022.md

 If you ever heard of [Meltdown/Spectre](https://meltdownattack.com/), this is the part where designers fucked up which lets hackers to access unauthorized section of memory address.
 Intel releases a microcode patch which claims to have fix this issue with a 6-10% worse performance ([source](https://www.zdnet.com/article/how-much-slower-will-your-pc-feel-after-patching-for-spectre-and-meltdown/)).
 We can safely assumes that speculative execution contributes at least the same margin of speedup.

-### Tiered cache
+### Tiered cache (L0-L3,4 cache)

 One unsung hero of double digit improvements over generations in CPU/GPU since 2019 must be the cache size increase.

-Once CPU/GPU started became very efficient at number crunching, they will soon bottleneck by how fast the memory can kept them fully ultized.
-This is where tiered cache such as L0, L1, L2, L3 cache came into play.
+Once CPU/GPU started became very efficient at number crunching, they will soon bottleneck by how fast the data can be fetched to keep them fully ultized.
+This is where tiered cache such as L0, L1, L2, L3 cache come into play.
 By storing some frequently accessed data and instructions near the ALUs, the idle time can be reduced significantly.
+However you also risk spending precious time searching each different cache level while you can fetch it from the memory.

 |   | Previous generation  | New generation  |  Improvements* |
 |---|---|---|---|